Hanjaro's Soraka, Supporting Your Way To Challenger

 Mercury's Treads > TENACITY/AP RESIST

 If the enemy team has a lot of CC, or a lot of AP damage, you can trade Mobi's out for these.
 They offer +25 magic resist, along with reducing the effect of stuns, slows, taunts, fears, silences, blinds and immobilizes by 30%.

 A good choice to take if you need to be getting out extra abilities, and need the extra CDR, although you do generally hit the CDR cap as support, so they do pair well with Transcendence for the extra AP.

 Moonstone Renewer > UTILITY/SUSTAIN

 Soraka's core item, providing us with a bit extra damage, ability haste and much needed mana regen.
-It also provides a smart heal to the lowest health ally when you affect champions with abilities while in combat.
-Each second spent in combat increases this healing effect up to 150%.
-This also empowers our other legendary items with 5 ability haste.
+It also provides a smart heal to the lowest health ally when you affect champions with abilities.
+This also empowers our other legendary items with 5% heal power.

 Redemption > CDR/HP+MANA REGEN/SUSTAIN

 Redemption offers an aoe heal in an area, adding an aoe health sustain for Soraka's allies, a core pick up on her to increase her utility and sustain - she can only heal 1 ally at a time with Astral Infusion.
 It also offers HP and Mana regen, meaning you can stay in the fights longer, recall less, and you can help out even while dead.
 It also offers an extra 15% healing power, which synergizes with your Summon Aery, Astral Infusion and Wish.

 If you have a team comp that relies heavily on fast auto attacks such as Vayne, Twitch, Kog'Maw etc. Ardent Censer is a great pickup to maximize your carries damage output while shielding them, it also offers you a bit more burst and mana sustain.